MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/Lab_09c-Implement-Azure-Container-Apps.md.md

 ### Review
 In this lab, you have completed:
 + Create a container app and environment
-+ Test and verfiy deployment of the container app
++ Test and verify deployment of the container app

 ## You have successfully completed the lab